Additions, Alterations & Conversions to Habitable Space

 If your addition or alteration does not meet the Design Review Exemption (DRX) criteria as outlined in the permit requirements box above, follow the steps as outlined below.

-Step 1.Step One: Design Review
+Step 1.Step One: Small Project Design Review (As Applicable)

 Step 2.Step Two: Building Permits